 In addition to sexual harassment and abuse of authority (power harassment), Canon Inc.’s employment rules and Harassment Prevention Provisions prohibit other forms of harassment, including maternity harassment.
 These provisions have been disseminated throughout Group companies in Japan, and many have instituted similar rules based on them.

-In a further effort to maintain a comfortable workplace environment, Canon Inc. and its many Group companies in Japan have established a Harassment Hotline, and conduct information sharing at liaison meetings of the consultation staff.
-Confidentiality surrounding employee consultations is strictly maintained and a firm guarantee against detrimental treatment is provided to victims and informants.
-The number of harassment complaints has remained mostly unchanged in recent years.
+In a further effort to maintain a comfortable workplace environment, Canon Inc. and its many Group companies in Japan have established a Harassment Hotline.
+Confidentiality surrounding employee consultations is strictly maintained and a firm guarantee against unfair treatment is provided to victims and informants.

 In terms of preventing harassment, regular liaison meetings are held for persons responsible at Canon Inc. operational sites and Group companies in Japan, enabling the operational status of hotlines to be monitored and shared.
 Meeting participants review procedure manuals and share knowledge on how to respond to reports of harassment.